allegro/axion-release-plugin/README.md

 ## Tasks

-* `currentVersion` - prints current version as seen by plugin.
+* `currentVersion` - prints current version as seen by plugin
+* `markNextVersion` - creates next version marker to change displayed SNAPSHOT version
 * `verifyRelease` - check some basic stuff before release, i.e. if there are no uncommitted files and if branch is not ahead of origin
 * `release` - create tag with current version and push it to remote